Osiris-Team/HBrowser/README.md

 # HBrowser

-A new, headless browser for Java.
+Another headless browser for Java with Puppeteer and Playwright implemented.

 ```java
 HBrowser hBrowser = new HBrowser();